-The Institute anticipates a total of 15 scholars each year, ten student scholars and five community partner scholars.
+The Institute anticipates a total of 15 scholars each year, including student scholars and community partner scholars.
 Applications will be accepted during the fall semester and the program will begin in the spring semester.

-The Institute is designed to cover all costs associated with trainee experiences, including annual conference participation and required web based training.
-Individuals who historically have been underrepresented in clinical and behavioral health services research or persons who self-identify as belonging to another under-represented group are encouraged to apply.
+The Institute is designed to cover all costs associated with scholar experiences, including annual conference participation and required web-based training.
+Individuals who historically have been under-represented in behavioral health services research or persons who self-identify as belonging to another under-represented group are encouraged to apply.
 USF is an equal opportunity, equal access academic institution that embraces diversity in academics.
-Applicants who need disability accommodations in order to participate in the selection process should contact Ms. Donna L. Burton, Project Director at least five working days in advance of need.
+Applicants who need disability accommodations in order to participate in the selection process should contact Dr. Donna L. Burton, Project Director, at least five working days in advance of need.

 Institute scholars will meet the following eligibility criteria to be considered for admission: